LL.M. Externship Opportunities

 - If you are considering a placement at a law firm or other for-profit organization, your time and work cannot be billed to a client.

-- Students CANNOT receive any credit for a Spring externship with an employer for whom the student will be working during the fall semester.
+- Students CANNOT receive any credit for an externship with an employer for whom the student has worked/interned in the past.

-In addition to opportunities at private law firms, accounting firms and companies in the Washington, D.C. area, students secured Spring 2015 externships at:
+In addition to opportunities at private law firms, accounting firms and companies in the Washington, D.C. area, students have secured externships at:

 - American Bar Association

 - DC Office of Tax and Revenue, Office of Chief Financial Officer

 - Department of Homeland Security, Office of General Counsel

 - Environmental Defense Fund

 - Foundation for International Community Assistance

 - Inter-American Development Bank

 - International Monetary Fund